noubidossessi/gns3/README.md

 Instead of using it's script use this one to be able to use wireshark to sniff packets between two directly connected qemu emulated routers.

+You can get the modified script from https://github.com/slashrod/gns3/blob/master/installGNS3v1.sh